jdposada/oop/schedule/week-01.md

 ### Optional

 It is better if you use Linux OS instead of Windows OS during this course.
 If you know how to do it attempt to have both installed on your computer.
-You could also boot linux from a USB or CD following [this instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started)
+You could also boot linux from a USB or CD following [these instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started)

 ## Learn